-Michael Cohen Says Donald Trump Is ‘Psychotic’ & Would Rather ‘Burn Down’ The White House Than Leave
+Michael Cohen Says Donald Trump Is 'Psychotic' & Would Rather 'Burn Down' The White House Than Leave

 "I am certain that Donald Trump is psychotic right now," he said.

-According to Cohen, Trump was planning a coup from day one and always wanted to stay in power indefinitely like Russian leader Vladimir Putin, who he has long expressed admiration for.
+According to Cohen, Trump was planning a coup from day one and always wanted to stay in power indefinitely like Russian leader Vladimir Putin, whom he has long expressed admiration for.

-“Donald Trump would rather burn down the White House, then turn over the keys.”

 "I did work for him.
 And what did I do?
 I paid $130,000, you know, to keep quiet.
 The fact that the president got his pecker pulled by a porn star, seriously?
 And you want to compare that to the seditious acts of these Proud Boys, of the Wolverine Watchmen and all these other crazy groups?
 You can't compare the two."

-Cohen’s comments on Trump’s mental state echo former Trump official Omarosa Manigault Newman, who claimed that the president is experiencing a psychotic episode due to his electoral defeat.
-The former Apprentice contestant argued that Trump’s arrogance and ego are preventing him from accepting that he will not remain in the White House.
+Cohen's comments on Trump's mental state echo former Trump official Omarosa Manigault Newman, who claimed that the president is experiencing a psychotic episode due to his electoral defeat.
+The former Apprentice contestant argued that his arrogance and ego are preventing him from accepting that he will not remain in the White House.
 She also claimed that he is attempting to create a moment in the same way he did while on the hit reality television show.

 According to The New York Times, Trump watched television coverage of the rioters invading the Capitol in enjoyment.